Pathways to Smiles

 To be selected to participate in this pilot initiative, AHECs must demonstrate the capacity to meet the following requirements:

-- Attend the two-day in-person training in Washington, DC in May 2025.
-(A virtual option may be available upon request.)
+- Attend the two-day in-person training in Washington, DC.

 - Receive training and gain understanding of the program’s curriculum, activities and structure.